denilgabani/skin-disease-detection-edge/README.md

 ## Note:

 ### This model is not that much accurate.
-It's only to learn the deployment of an web app using openvino and flask.
+It's only for leaning the deployment of an web app using openvino and flask.